 Day Two – A painter’s home & inspiration

-Travelling through quiet villages you reach East Bergholt the birthplace of John Constable then on to Flatford Mill.
+Travelling through quiet villages you reach East Bergholt, the birthplace of John Constable.
+Discover the unique bell cage at the church, then pedal on to Flatford Mill, once owned by Golding Constable, the painter’s father.
 You can take a guided Constable appreciation tour, go rowing on the River Stour or simply relax in the riverside tea-room.
-Cycle on to the pretty village of Dedham, with antique shops and a craft market to explore, before reaching your hotel just outside the village.
+Cycle on to the Stourside village of Dedham, with antique shops and a craft market to explore, before reaching your hotel just outside the village.

 Mileage: Rec 31 Min 19 Max 46